AmpelAstro/Ampel-ZTF-archive/README.md

 # ZTF alert archive for AMPEL

 This package provides an API to store the elements of ZTF alerts in a postgres database, de-duplicating repeated elements of the alert history.
-It also supports basic history queries by object id, sky coordinates, and time.
+It also supports history queries by object id, sky coordinates, and time.

+# Local setup

+You need a running docker daemon.
+Ensure that it works.
+On MacOS, you can install docker (with its daemon) by running `brew install --cask docker`.
+After that, you will need to launch the Docker desktop application and give it the permissions it asks for.

+You will also need `poetry` to proceed.

+After ensuring both, clone the repo, `cd` into it and run `poetry install -E server`, followed by `poetry run pytest --cov=ampel`.
+If no errors occur, you are good to go.